 It all begins with a good story.
 Today, Erin is a storyteller with the hopes that her stories will help move people toward lasting social change and make the world a better, safer and equitable place.

-At Spitfire, Erin works with organizations that are making the world a better, safer, equitable place.
-She will help to tackle any issue, from health and wellbeing, economic security, early childhood development, gender and racial equity, gun violence to access to clean water.
+Erin will help to tackle any issue, from health and wellbeing, economic security, early childhood development, gender and racial equity, gun violence to access to clean water.
 She focuses on developing smart, strategic communications that put out the right message, with the right voice, on the right platform, and at the right time.
-Her clients have included Ascend at The Aspen Institute, Louisiana Bar Foundation, Raising a Reader and Hope and Heal.
+Her clients have included Ascend at The Aspen Institute, Louisiana Bar Foundation, Raising a Reader, and Hope and Heal.

 It’s been nearly 20 years since Erin moved from Hawaii to the DC area, but she still hates the cold and snow.